kathrynlflemingc/WebGISDev/DevelopmentLog.md

 * shared themes within organizations
 * app launcher access
 * improved user experience (specifically being able to find and select page components in the Outline in order to target them individually when editing)

+ArcGIS Experience Builder Overview: read over the basic concepts and components of Experience Builder.
+This reading supported what I have already started to learn when experimenting with experience builder (ie. where things are located on the interface, how widgets are configured, how to add content).
+This article did not mention how to switch between pages in live view which is what I am really interested in figuring out.
 ##### Resources:
 https://www.esri.com/arcgis-blog/products/experience-builder/mapping/experience-builder-overview/
 https://www.esri.com/arcgis-blog/products/experience-builder/announcements/arcgis-experience-builder-beta-is-available-now/